Skip to content

 • Camera on or audio-only?

-This works because it does not ask people to become interesting on command.
-It gives them a lane.
-For a full prompt bank, use our 211 this or that questions, especially the workplace-safe section.
+Nobody has to become interesting on command.
+They just pick a lane.
+For a deeper bank, our 211 this or that questions have a whole workplace-safe section.

 3. Caption Contest